 The Horseshoes Nurseries were once called the New Zealand Nurseries.
 There was also a group of homes in Hatfield Road, Fleetville, with names such as Wairao, Auckland, Rimutaka and Waipira – all New Zealand North Island references.
 On the site of the former Fleetville branch library was a house, empty since 1936, called Waratah, apparently Australian in origin.
 Are all these names coincidentally groups in this district, or is there a common connection; perhaps one person who owned all of the properties mentioned.

 Now Nonno's Pizza the former Fleetville Cafe has been dispensing refreshment from the time the parade was built.
 A large rectangular public clock used to announce the name of the premises and give the time (erratically) to passers by.
 Do you know when the clock was first installed and when it was finally removed?

 In the early post-war years the city council had an arrangement with a bacon company elsewhere in the county, and 35 large pig food bins were left around for people to put their food waste in.
 The council stated it collected several tons each month.
-Does any one recall where any bins in Fleetville or Camp were located.
-In 1953 the design was changed to become conical to make emptying easier.
+Does anyone recall where any bins in Fleetville or Camp were located?
+In 1953 the design was changed to become conical, which made emptying easier.
 The recollections wouldn't be very important, but it is likely that wherever there was a pig bin there would sometimes be locals engaging in conversations.

 If you were members of any of these groups, and especially if you can recall camping, social, entertainment or official district events, or have photographs, do please get in touch.
 Of course, these recollections extend to Cubs and Brownies, and later also to Beavers and Explorers!